There are many Unix/Linux editors

 Stands for "global regular expression print"

-Use: grep pattern file
+Use: grep pattern file prints all

 matching lines in the file